unfoldadmin/django-unfold/docs/tabs/fieldsets.md

 ---
-title: Fieldsets
+title: Fieldsets tabs
-order: 2
+order: 3
-description: Fieldsets with tab navigation.
+description: Learn how to organize Django admin fieldsets into tabs for better form organization and user experience by using CSS classes to group related fields into tabbed navigation.
 ---

 # Fieldsets tabs